 D. Unified Protective Arrangement

 In the NPRM, the Department proposed amending section 215.3(b)(1) and (2) of the guidelines to implement use of a unified protective arrangement (UPA) for both operating and capital grants except in certain situations set forth in the guidelines.
 The use of the UPA was primarily proposed because, over the past 12 years, administrative modifications to the Department's Operating and Capital Assistance Arrangements have rendered the two documents virtually identical to each other.
 As a result, the Department determined that two separate arrangements were no longer necessary, and administrative efficiency would be improved through the application of a single arrangement applicable to both operating and capital assistance.
-Application of a single UPA to future grants will simplify the preparation of referrals, expedite processing of grant applications, and, most importantly, continue to satisfy the requirements of the statute.
+Application of a single UPA to future Start Printed Page 47052grants will simplify the preparation of referrals, expedite processing of grant applications, and, most importantly, continue to satisfy the requirements of the statute.